giomatfois62/rofi-desktop/README.md

 [gif of the menus](https://github.com/giomatfois62/rofi-desktop/blob/main/demo.webm)

+## Global Menu
+The script *script/rofi-hud.py* shows a rofi menu containing the application menu entries of the currently focused window, in a style similar to Ubuntu Unity's HUD or [plasma-hud](https://github.com/Zren/plasma-hud).
+In order for it to work, applications menus first need to be exported via dbus by a special service.
+The KDE desktop automatically launch such service when the global menu plugin is added to a panel. [vala-panel](https://github.com/rilian-la-te/vala-panel-appmenu) also contains a similar plugin, which can be used with Mate and Xfce panels.
+Alternatively, run the script *scripts/appmenu-service.py* bundled with rofi-desktop, which provides a partial implementation of the service (Note: programs launched before executing the script need to be restarted in order to export their menus).

+## Meta/Alt Key Triggers
+Most window managers and desktop environments make it impossible or very hard to bind custom keyboard shortcuts using only single modifier keys, like the Meta key or the Alt key.
+These simple shortcuts are very useful to quickly summon the menus of rofi-desktop.

+A nice little utility that can be used to bind the Meta key to a shortcut of choice is [superkey-launch](https://github.com/ryanpcmcquen/superkey-launch), which by default converts Meta key presses to the "Alt+F2" shortcut.
+Alternatively, run the script *scripts/keypress.py* bundled with rofi-desktop.
+It will listen for single key presses of the Meta key and the Alt key, calling respectively the all-in-one menu *scripts/rofi-desktop.sh -a* and the application menu *scripts/rofi-hud.py*.
+Edit the script variables *cmd_command* and *alt_command* to change its behaviour.

 ## Dependencies
 The only mandatory dependency is rofi, but it's easy to convert most of the scripts to use fzf instead.
 Optional dependencies for some of the tools are: